Announcing the Pantone Color of 2020

 In this busy world we live in, it is easy to gravitate towards colors that promise a sense of peace.
 With that being said, our Charlottesville, VA office comes immediately to mind.
 Annapolis may be the origin of Purple Cherry Architects start, but our principal, Cathy Purple Cherry’s, love of the “mountainscape” has propelled us into this picturesque town.
 Blue may come to mind when thinking of Annapolis, but with its calming nature, this hue blends well with the serene countryside.

 This deep blue hue is easily applied across different finishes, materials, and textures.
 The use of this impactful blue can be applied through the selections of fabrics, wallpapers, and even millwork finishes.
-Seen in our Oxford project, the artful use of the blue patterned fabric in contrast to the beautiful craftsmanship of the crisp white mantel and ceiling treatment provides a clean and orderly space for clients to rest, while the blue butler’s kitchen creates excitement for the user!
+Seen in our Eastern Shore Country Manor project, the artful use of the blue patterned fabric in contrast to the beautiful craftsmanship of the crisp white mantel and ceiling treatment provides a clean and orderly space for clients to rest, while the blue butler’s kitchen creates excitement for the user!

 In, conclusion, PATONE 19-4052 is a beautiful addition to a long standing 20-year tradition.
 We look forward to seeing what this new era brings!
 For a peak at the last five years of Pantone colors, see below!